-We are delighted to again be hosting the UK English Country Backswording finals at Sandringham Game and Country Fair for the third year in 2017.
-The challenge is on after young Zak ‘Wylde’ Holland won for the second year last year.
+We are delighted to again be hosting The World English Country Backswording Finals at Sandringham Game and Country Fair for the sixth year in 2020.

 What is a backsword?

 A backsword is a type of European sword characterised by having a straight single-edged blade and a hilt with a single-handed grip.
 It is so called because the triangular cross section gives a flat back edge opposite the cutting edge.
 Later examples often have a “false edge” on the back near the tip, which was in many cases sharpened to make an actual edge and facilitate thrusting attacks.
 From around the early 14th century the backsword became the first type of European sword to be fitted with a knuckle guard.

 The term “backsword” can also refer to the singlestick, which is used to train for fighting with the backsword, or to the sport or art of fighting in this fashion.